ksnowwy/personal_site/README.markdown

-# Recipe Metrics blog application
+# PersonalSite PersonalSite blog application

 This is an attempt to learn more about Rails by creating a blog.